Chalice Lighting Rev. Denis Letourneau Paul

 Sermon Rev. Denis Letourneau Paul

-David Ferenc, or Francis David as he’s know in the West where we put the family name last, In 1568 was serving as a court preacher to King John Sigismund, also known as King John II of Hungary.
+David Ferenc, or Francis David as he’s know in the West where we put the family name last.
+In 1568 he was serving as a court preacher to King John Sigismund, also known as King John II of Hungary.

 It was during the violent and spiritually turbulent time of the war between the Holy Roman Empire and Ottoman Sultan Suleiman as they fought for control over Eastern Europe.